Evomela Side Effects

 Generic Name: melphalan

-Note: This page contains information about the side effects of melphalan.
-Some of the dosage forms included on this document may not apply to the brand name Evomela.
+Note: This document contains side effect information about melphalan.
+Some of the dosage forms listed on this page may not apply to the brand name Evomela.

 For the Consumer